badrap/docs.badrap.io/docs/apps/azure.md

 # Microsoft Azure

-Synchronize assets from Microsoft Azure to Badrap, in order to receive security warnings related to those assets.

-Badrap needs a read-only permission to get a list of public IP-addresses in Azure.
-To grant that permission, you'll need Global Administrator, Application Administrator or Cloud Application Administrator privileges.
+This app allows you to synchronize your Azure assets into Badrap and receive security notifications about them.
+The app needs to be installed and enabled under your Badrap user account to get started.
+The app fetches a list of your organization's public IP-addresses from your Azure installation with your consent, and adds those assets under your Badrap user account.
+If you do not have administrator rights for your organization's Office 365 installation, you will need help from your administrator to set up the app.

 ## Install the App in Badrap

+You'll need Global Administrator, Application Administrator, Cloud Application Administrator privileges to perform this action.
+If you don't have these roles, your administrator can grant you AzureWatcher -role.
+Your Azure administrator can follow the process desribed in detail in [O365 app documentation](o365.html#instructions-for-office-365-administrators-to-allow-a-user-to-install-badrap-office-365-app).
+Just make sure the administrator will give you AzureWatcher role, instead of Office 365 watcher.

 1. Open the [Azure app page](https://badrap.io/apps/azure)